ZenonSeth/respec/doc/api.md

   text = "Label text here",
   -- string to be shown in label

+  vertical = true, -- Optional, false by default.
+  -- If set to true, this will be a `vertlabel`, which draws its text one character at a time, each on a new line.

   area = true,
   -- if set to `true` then make this an area label, which constraints its text to the size.
+  -- No effect if `vertical` is set to true
   -- For more info see: https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#labelxywhlabel
 }
 ```